MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/software-update-status.md

 - Devices that are using a Microsoft 365 Apps license assigned to a user by your organization (tenant).

-## Additional information about the Microsoft 365 Apps tab
+## Additional Information About the Microsoft 365 Apps Tab

-The following information applies to the **Microsoft 365 Apps** tab on the **Software updates** page.
+This section pertains to the **Microsoft 365 Apps** tab located on the **Software Updates** page.

+### Overview of Microsoft 365 Apps
 Microsoft 365 Apps is the version of Office that comes with many Microsoft 365 (or Office 365) subscription plans for organizations.
 It includes apps such as Word, Excel, PowerPoint, and Outlook.
-For more information, see [About Microsoft 365 Apps in the enterprise](../about-microsoft-365-apps.md).

-The information presented on this page relies on at least [required diagnostic data](../privacy/overview-privacy-controls.md#diagnostic-data-sent-from-microsoft-365-apps-for-enterprise-to-microsoft) being sent to Microsoft.
+Detailed information can be found at [About Microsoft 365 Apps in the enterprise](../about-microsoft-365-apps.md).
+Access to this tab requires that [required diagnostic data](../privacy/overview-privacy-controls.md#diagnostic-data-sent-from-microsoft-365-apps-for-enterprise-to-microsoft) is sent to Microsoft.
+Data on this tab is refreshed approximately every 48 hours.

-To view the information on this page, you must be assigned one of the following roles:
+### Access Roles
+The following roles are necessary to view this tab:

 <!--Using include for adding global admin reference-->
 [!INCLUDE [Global admin reference](../includes/global-admin-reference.md)]